Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Implementation Details

 \subsection{Software Details}

 We implement all experiments in PyTorch \citep{pytorch} Version 10.3.1.
 Our experiments and code are based on the original \ac{SVGD} experiments and code available at: \url{https://github.com/DartML/Stein-Variational-Gradient-Descent}.
 More specifically, \ac{DSVGD} can be easily obtained by running \ac{SVGD} twice at each scheduled agent and suitably adjusting its target distribution.
-Our code will be available online soon at \url{https://github.com/kclip}.
+Our code is attached with the supplementary materials.